-- Interpretive Reading I can understand the main idea and some pieces of information on familiar topics from sentences and series of connected sentences within texts that are spoken, written or signed.
 This is my goal.

+have provided evidence

+to demonstrate this.

+can do this consistently.

+Intermediate Benchmark

+Interpretive Reading

+I can understand the main idea and some pieces of information on familiar topics from sentences and series of connected sentences within texts that are spoken, written or signed.

-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
-What can I understand, interpret or analyze in authentic informational texts that I read? !
-I can identify the topic and related information from simple sentences in short informational text Examples I can I can understand some information on job postings.
-I can understand a text message from a friend about an assignment.
-I can understand recipe recommendations on a food package.
-I can understand a message on a social media post.
-I can understand the scheduled events of a day at summer camp. ts. / What can I understand, interpret or analyze in authentic fictional texts that I read? , , I can identify the topic and related information from simple sentences in short fictional texts.
-Examples I can I can identify some specific, predictable actions in an excerpt from a graphic novel.
-I can identify some major events in a children's storybook.
-I can understand a few lines in a song.
-I can select a book that matches my interests from an online description.
-I can identify the topic of a poem and a few related details.
-What can I understand, interpret or analyze in discussions I read, in which I am not a parti cipant?
+What can I understand, interpret or analyze in authentic informational texts that I read?

+I can identify the topic and related information from simple sentences in short informational texts.
+Examples

+- I can\ - I can understand some information on job postings. - I can understand a text message from a friend about an assignment. - I can understand recipe recommendations on a food package. - I can understand a message on a social media post. - I can understand the scheduled events of a day at summer camp.

+What can I understand, interpret or analyze in authentic fictional texts that I read?

+I can identify the topic and related information from simple sentences in short fictional texts.

+- I can\ - I can identify some specific, predictable actions in an excerpt from a graphic novel. - I can identify some major events in a children's storybook. - I can understand a few lines in a song. - I can select a book that matches my interests from an online description. - I can identify the topic of a poem and a few related details.

+What can I understand, interpret or analyze in discussions I read, in which I am not a participant?

 I can identify the main idea in short conversations.

-Examples I can
+- I can\ - I can understand the place, time, and purpose of a meeting discussed in online personal messages. - I can follow group text messages among friends about what to wear for an occasion. - I can understand blog response to questions about recommendations for a meal in a restaurant. - I can understand the purpose of personal messages on an e-card greeting. - I can understand someone's forum comments about a concert.

-Interpersonal Listening/Speaking or Signing I can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
+Interpersonal Listening/Speaking or Signing can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
 This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
-1 , I can request and provide information in conversations on familiar topics by creating simple sentences and asking appropriate follow-up questions.
-Examples I can How can I meet my needs or address situations in conversations?
-How can I meet my needs or address situations in conversations?
-I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples I can I can interact to arrange a meeting.
-I can interact to arrange a meeting.
-I can make a hotel reservation by phone.
+I can request and provide information in conversations on familiar topics by creating simple sentences and asking appropriate follow-up questions.
+Examples I can I can exchange information to decide which type of transportation is best to utilize.
+I can exchange information about types of music and movies people prefer.
+J I can participate in a conversation to compare classes and sports with peers at a partner school.
+I can participate in a conversation with my partner about building a model for a project.
+I can exchange information to plan a picnic with a group of friends.
+How can I meet my needs or address situations in conversations? pl.
+I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples • I can • I can interact to arrange a meeting.
+1/ I can make a hotel reservation by phone.
 I can interact with the waiter to order a meal at a restaurant.
 I can interact to ask for clarification by asking specific questions.
 I can interact with others to ask for restaurant recommendations.
-I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples I can I can interact to arrange a meeting.
-I can make a hotel reservation by phone.
-I can interact with the waiter to order a meal at a restaurant.
-I can interact to ask for clarification by asking specific questions.
+V I can interact with the waiter to order a meal at a restaurant.
+I can interact to ask for clarification by asking specific questions. ar